If you're an 'improving' player needing a partner for a Gentle Duplicate session, click here.

 What would be a ‘comparable call’ in this case?

-What about X?
-Would that be a comparable call?
+Would X be a comparable call?
 Well, if your negative double merely shows 4+ spades, then it would, I think.
 But if it shows ‘spades and diamonds’ then it wouldn’t, because that has a wider meaning than the original bid.
 If in doubt, whisper in the director’s ear and ask.

 Why all these options?